ermiller24/executive_layer/README.md

 ### Python Chatbot

-The project includes a Python chatbot that provides a simple command-line interface for interacting with the EIR system.
-The chatbot uses Langchain to connect to the EIR system via its OpenAI-compatible API.
+The project includes a Python chatbot that provides a simple command-line interface for interacting with the ExL system.
+The chatbot uses Langchain to connect to the ExL system via its OpenAI-compatible API.

 To run the chatbot: